jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Wisdom consists of the anticipation of consequences.
+Our virtues and our failings are inseparable, like force and matter.
+When they separate, man is no more.
-- Norman Cousins
+- Nikola Tesla

-Updated on: [8/24/2023]
+Updated on: [8/25/2023]
 <!-- #quoteEnd -->
 </pre>